-Earlier this year we purchased Tranquil Turtle by Cloud B - the audio night light that won the 2013 Infant/Toddler Toy of The Year (TOTY) award.
+Earlier this year we bought a Tranquil Turtle by Cloud B - the audio night light that won an Infant/Toddler Toy of The Year (TOTY) award.

 Tranquil Turtle can be used as a relaxation aid (its primary design is for use at bedtime to help children calm and unwind).
 The light show provides a soothing distraction if you suffer from a busy chattering mind when you lay down to sleep.
 For the average person, this takes 12 minutes.
 If you're stressed or overstimulated when you go to bed, it can take much longer to find that peace.